JeffersonLab/phaser-client/README.md

 ## Deploy
 At Jefferson Lab this application is deployed to the certified apps area and launched via JMenu using search keyword `phaser`.
 Deploying a new version typically looks like (version 2.0.0 shown):
 ```
-# Install on dev fiefdom and it will be automatically propogated to ops; note: firewall blocks wget on ops fiefdom anyways
+# Install on dev fiefdom and it will be propogated to ops via sync; note: firewall blocks wget on ops fiefdom anyways
 ssh sqam@devl00
 cd /tmp
 wget https://github.com/JeffersonLab/phaser-client/releases/download/v2.0.0/phaser-client-2.0.0.zip